ImperialSquid/ImperialSquid.github.io/_posts/2021-07-28-Multimon-Part-1.md

             WRITE img_data TO filepath
 ```

-I also did a bit of preprocessing to standardise the images, since the size of the images varied between 96x96 and 128x128 pixels I rescaled everything down to 96x96, I also removed any transparency and gave the sprites a black background.
+I also did a bit of preprocessing to standardise the images.
+Since the size of the images varied between 96x96 and 128x128 pixels, I rescaled everything down to 96x96.
+I also removed any transparency and gave the sprites a black background.

 ## Connecting It All Together
-With all the sprites downloaded and preprocessed, and all the target data for each pokémon downloaded, I now needed a way to tie them together, this was easily done by taking a list of a ll the sprites, extracting the ID from the name and getting the relevant types, generations and shininess for it.
+With the sprites downloaded and preprocessed, and all the target data for each pokémon downloaded, I now needed a way to tie them together.
+I did this by taking a list of all the sprites, extracting the ID from the name, and getting the relevant types, generations, and shininess.
 This is done as follows:

 ```
 WITH open("data.txt") AS file: